gzuliani/solarmon/README.md

 ### Input devices

 Input `Device`s represent a source of data such as a SUN2000 Huawei inverter, a Daikin heat pump or a generic power meter.
-Input devices have a `name` attribute, a set of `Parameter`s and a `read` method that can be used to capture their values.
+Input devices have a `name` attribute, a set of `Parameter`s -- accessible by means of the `params` method -- and a `read` method that can be used to capture their values.
 The `reconfigure` method can be used to reset the device in case of errors.

+Devices used to have a static set of parameters, so that the `params` method always returned the same set of objects.
+Starting with the `RaspberryPi4` device, the parameter set has become dynamic, i.e. it may change as a result of a call to the `read` method.

 A `Connection` object represents a channel that can be used to communicate with a real device such a serial port or a WiFi or Ethernet connection.
 Device objects may use some sort of `Adapter`s to implement the communication protocol of the real device.
 See for example the `eml327.ELM327` OBD/Serial adapter object or the `modbus.UsbRtuAdapter` RS485/Serial adapter object.